Last Updated on February 8, 2021 by Dave Schoenbeck

 First, you must think about the population density in the area you’re considering for your business.
 Are there enough potential customers to make your business successful?

 Be honest with yourself when answering this question.
 If you’re considering renting space in a new development, be sure to ask the property owner, developer, or broker when and by how much they expect the area to grow, and then do your own research.
+I recommend that you draw on a map your expected trade area.

 When choosing a retail location, carefully judge the overall quality of the location.
 How well is it situated in the market?
-Do you need a central location for a single store market or should you strategically allow for a multi-store growth program?
+Do you need a central location for a single store market, or should you strategically allow for a multi-store growth program?
 How visible is the site from the road and parking lots?

 Customer demographics is equally as important as population density during retail site selection.
 While having large numbers of people in the area is a good thing, it means very little if they’re not the sorts of people who would frequent your business.